 Sakura mochi requires a few special ingredients, for this recipe you will need:

 - Glutinous Rice (Mochigome): Sakura Mochi is traditionally made with a type of rice “flour” called “Domyojiko” (道明寺粉).
 Domyojiko is a processed, granulated version of mochi rice and can be difficult to find, even in Japan.
-Instead, I will show you how to make your own using simple and accessible mochi rice (affiliate link), also sometimes called “sweet rice” in English.
+Instead, I will show you how to make sakura mochi using simple and accessible mochi rice (affiliate link), also sometimes called “sweet rice” in English.
 This recipe only works with mochi rice so unfortunately can’t be substituted.

 - Salted Cherry Blossom Flowers (optional): Sakura no hana no shiozuke (桜の花の塩漬け) or “pickled cherry blossom flowers” are mainly for decoration.
 They need to be soaked to remove the excess salt before being placed on top of the Sakura Mochi.
-You can purchase them here on Amazon (affiliate) or simply omit.
+You can purchase them here on Amazon (affiliate) or simply omit them.

 - White Sugar: To sweeten the rice, use white caster or granulated sugar.